MP Estate Planning UK

 How do I include my property in my will?

-To include your property in your will, you need to specify the property you want to bequeath, identify the beneficiaries, and ensure that your will is properly signed and witnessed.
-We recommend seeking professional advice to ensure that your will is valid and effective.
+To include your property in your will, you need to identify the property clearly (including the address and how it is held), name the beneficiaries, and ensure that your will is properly signed in the presence of two independent witnesses who also sign.
+We recommend seeking professional advice to ensure that your will is valid, tax-efficient, and that you’ve considered whether a trust might offer better protection for your property.

 What is the role of an executor in managing my estate?

-An executor is responsible for carrying out the instructions in your will, including managing your estate, paying debts and taxes, and distributing your assets to your beneficiaries.
-It’s essential to choose an executor who is trustworthy and capable of managing your estate.
+An executor is responsible for carrying out the instructions in your will.
+Their duties include applying for a Grant of Probate from the Probate Registry, gathering in your assets, paying any debts and inheritance tax due to HMRC, and distributing the remaining estate to your beneficiaries.
+It’s essential to choose an executor who is trustworthy, organised, and willing to take on what can be a time-consuming role.

 How do I value my property for estate planning purposes?